Eloick-Iforce/geii-robotique/README.md

 -   [ ] Add to Resend account domain name
 -   [ ] Activate account verification email when validate in UserContoller
+-   [ ] Add Policies to the controllers